 What is endotracheal intubation?

 Endotracheal intubation is the procedure to insert a flexible tube into the airway (trachea) through the mouth or the nose.
-The endotracheal tube is most often placed through the mouth, especially in emergencies.
-Endotracheal intubation is usually performed prior to surgeries with general anesthesia or in patients under critical care.
+Endotracheal intubation is performed during general anesthesia prior to a surgery or in critically ill patients to assist breathing.

 How is endotracheal intubation done?

 An anesthetic team performs the endotracheal intubation in three stages with different medications at each stage.
 Commonly used practice is the rapid sequence intubation protocol, performed as follows:

 - Saturation of the lungs with oxygen with an oxygen mask (bag-valve mask) to provide continued oxygen in circulation during the procedure.

 - Administration of IV medications to control pain and reflex response to intubation, such as elevated blood pressure and heart rate, intracranial hypertension, coughing and gagging.

 - Induction: Administration of a rapid-acting, short-duration anesthetic agent to induce unconsciousness.

 - Paralysis: Administration of medications to induce temporary paralysis to prevent muscle contraction during the procedure.

 The anesthesiologist inserts the endotracheal tube through the mouth into the airway with the aid of a lighted device (laryngoscope) and secures it in place.